Table of Contents Show

 There is no simple way to calculate the watt-hours you’ll use on a daily basis without a battery monitoring device.
 To do so, you need to know how many watts per hour each of your devices use and then multiply that times how many hours per day you use that device.
 Then you add all of the individual totals to get an estimate of how many watt-hours you need.

-- The Victron Energy BMV-712 is a high precision smart battery monitor; the essential function of the monitor is to...
+- Victron Energy BMV-712 Smart Battery Monitor (Grey) is a high precision smart battery monitor for systems with battery...

 Why You Never Get all the Power Capacity From a Battery

 There are several reasons why you will never get all the power capacity from a battery that it is rated for.

 You don’t use the exact same devices in exactly the same manner for exactly the same amount of time day in and day out.
 This means that your battery is discharged at a different rate depending upon how heavy the load is that you are putting on it.

 The heavier the load put upon the battery, the less capacity it has, meaning it will be depleted sooner than you might hope.

 Batteries are rated for 5 amps over 20 hours of time

 A battery’s amp hour rating is based on a consistent load of 5 amps.
 What that means is that a 100 amp hour battery that has a constant load of 5 amps on it should last 20 hours.

 That is all well and good if you were always going to be pulling a consistent draw of 5 amps from the battery, but that’s not how the real world works.
 In some instances, you will be drawing less than 5 amps per hour and sometimes more, which means the actual amount of time your battery will last is going to vary from day to day.